 The tent space can be divided into separate rooms using the optional divider curtain.
 The divider curtains separate the space into up to 3 rooms, to give campers more space and privacy while they sleep.
 This is great if you need to prevent noisy children from talking into the wee hours of the morning!
 It's also ideal if you want to sleep longer while the other people in the tent begin waking up and moving around.

-Yes, the Berghaus 6 Air tent includes a pump, just like the Berghaus Air 8 tent.
-Using the pump you can inflate Berghaus Air 6 and 8 tents in no time at all by blowing up the air beams through the quick-release air valves.
+Yes, the Berghaus 8 Air tent includes a pump, just like the other tents in the Berghaus Air range.
+Using the pump you can inflate Berghaus Air 8 tents in no time at all by blowing up the air beams through the quick-release air valves.
 Blow up tents make for hassle-free camping trips, and are ideal for first-time campers who don't know the ins and outs of setting up tents.

 How do you fold a Berghaus Air 8?